boostlearn/go-kd-segment-tree/README.md

 ## Introduction

-For scenarios with many queries, index is used to optimize query performance generally.

-There are two conditions:
+Generally, we need to establish data indexes to speed up data retrieval in the following two situations:
-* Build indexes to optimize data retrieval in the database.
+* Build indexes to optimize data retrieval in some database.
-* build index to optimize match pre-designed strategy constraints for some strategy engine, advertising engine, experimental platform engine and so on.
+* Build indexes to optimize constraints matching in some strategy engine, advertising engine, experimental platform engine and so on.

->This project is working in the second condition.
+>This project is working in the second situation.

 ![avatar](https://github.com/boostlearn/go-kd-segment-tree/raw/master/doc/index_common.png)

-Database index is mainly working for speedup searching of data points, which may be implemented based on BTree, B+Tree, R-Tree, KD-Tree, Radix-Tree and other data structures.
+Database index is mainly used to accelerate data point search, and can be constructed based on BTree, B + Tree, R-Tree, KD-Tree, Radix-Tree or other data structures.
-The basic principle of these data point tree indexes is to narrow the query range step by step to achieve fast query by designing split hyperplanes.
+The basic principle of these data point tree indexes is to narrow the query scope by designing decomposition hyperplanes.

 ![avatar](https://github.com/boostlearn/go-kd-segment-tree/raw/master/doc/point_index.png)

-For the scenarios of query constraints retrieval, the index can also be established by cutting the plane.
-Cutting the hyperplane may not be able to achieve complete cutting of the area.
-In this project, the section that cannot be cut is assigned to a query branch to process it, and good results have been achieved.
+Constraint retrieval can also speed up retrieval by cutting the plane, but it requires some special processing.
+This project optimized the algorithm for selecting the cutting plane and achieved good results.

 ![avatar](https://github.com/boostlearn/go-kd-segment-tree/raw/master/doc/segment_index.png)